lnxbil/GPhoto2.framework/README.md

 <pre>
 GPHOTO="SVN"
 </pre>
-which automatically fetches or updates the local svn working copy.
+in the `config` file, which automatically fetches or updates the local svn working copy.

 ## Example Usage
 A working example is provided in the `example` directory.
 You need to have the `GPhoto2.framework` to be installed in order to build the example with XCode: